mvolkmann/blog/src/ocaml.md

 The standard library provides a large number of functions that operate on lists.
 See <a href="https://v2.ocaml.org/api/List.html" target="_blank">Module List</a>.

-The `List.map` function maps over one list.

-The `List.map2` function maps over two lists.
+The `List.filter` function creates a new list from the elements in an existing list that satisfy a predicate function.

+The `List.map` function creates a new list containing elements that are computed by passing each element in an existing list to a given function.

+The `List.map2` function is similar to `List.map`, but it operates on two lists, passing corresponding elements from each to a given function.

 The `List.iter` function iterates over a list in a way that is useful when the function passed to it